Bruce Miller (American football): Jacksonville Jaguars

 On August 18, 2020, Miller signed with the Jacksonville Jaguars after spending the previous four years out of football.
 He was released on October 30, 2020, and re-signed to the practice squad on November 2.
 On the same day, he was suspended by the NFL for six games for violating the league's policy on performance-enhancing drugs.
 He was reinstated from suspension on December 14 and restored to the practice squad.
 He was elevated to the active roster on December 26 for the team's week 16 game against the Chicago Bears, and reverted to the practice squad after the game.
 His contract with the team expired after the season.

+Legal trouble

+Miller pleaded no contest to misdemeanor disturbing the peace as a result of an incident involving his ex-fiancée on March 5, 2015 and was subsequently ordered to attend domestic violence counseling.

+In May 2023, a threatening message was sent to U.S. Congressman Eric Swalwell on Twitter that was believed to be from Miller.
+Swalwell subsequently reported the matter to the Capitol Police.